 Ref 20a) numbers 1-12 from left top Ref 20b) numbers 1-12 from left top

 In my fabric selection I used a range of fabrics over my four key colours, these included dylon dyed muslin 20a 1 and 20a 3' mop' dyed muslin 20b 1 and 2, dylon dyed felt 20a 2.
 Felt 20a 4/8/9 and 20b 9.
 Shop purchased printed cottons 20a 5/7.
 Dupon silk 20a 6.
 Sateen 20b 5/10.
 Polyester organza 20a12, 20b 6/8/12.
 Cotton calico 20a 10, 20b 3/4(mops), 20b 7.
 Polyester sheen 20a 11.
 Polyester with sequin 20b 11.
+The 'mops' were made during the paper colouring exercise.

 The printing effects are shown below: